maxigit42/Minishell/README.md

 ## 🏆 Project Achievement: Building a UNIX Interpreter
 Minishell is one of the most significant milestones in the 42 curriculum.
 It is a simplified implementation of a real shell (Bash), requiring a deep understanding of process synchronization, file descriptors, and signal handling in C.

-This project represents over [Number of Weeks/Months] of intense work, transitioning from basic programming to complex system-level architecture.
+This project represents over 4 months of intense work, transitioning from basic programming to complex system-level architecture.

 ---